-Has it really been five years since Troy Gentry died?
+Has it really been six years since Troy Gentry died?

 On September 8, 2017, Gentry took a helicopter ride before a show in Medford, N.J.
 Pilot error and a failure by maintenance personnel were eventually blamed for a crash that killed the 50-year-old Montgomery Gentry guitarist.